CAN I GROW MARIGOLDS?

 With seeds so easy to handle, marigolds are frequently used in gardening programs for children or the elderly.
 While it is very easy, starting marigolds from seed indoors offers no real advantage because they germinate so quickly outdoors.
 Seeds sown directly into the garden about 1-inch apart sprout within days in warm weather and plants bloom in about 8 weeks.
 For best results, thin or transplant young marigolds while they are still small, spacing French and Signet types 8 to 10 inches apart.
 Larger American varieties should be at least 10 to 12 inches apart.
 Marigolds grown in containers can become a bit crowded.

-offer young marigold plants in celled packs of 6 or 8 plants for spring planting.
-For a good
+centers also offer young marigold plants in celled packs of 6 or 8 plants for spring planting.

-show of the tall types right away, buy more mature American varieties in individual pots.
+For a good show of the tall types right away, buy more mature American varieties in individual

 Plant or transplant young marigold plants outdoors after all danger of frost is past and the